 Condition of Maximum Efficiency of DC Motor

 If we neglect the shunt field current, we can say supply current is the same as armature current in a dc motor.
-Hence now we can simplify the expression of overall efficiency of dc motor as
+Hence now we can simplify the expression of the overall efficiency of dc motor as

 Now the efficiency is maximum when the term under brackets in the above expression is minimum.
 Again, this condition is satisfied when